SeldonIO/seldon-core/components/alibi-explain-server/README.md

 ### Notes

  * Pythin 3.8 ubi can not be presently used because this would require all explainer models to be saved as python 3.8 in examples otherwise dill load issues happen.
- * KernelShap has issues for models not saved in matching pyhthon to Docker container - e.g., py36
+ * KernelShap has issues for models not saved in matching python to Docker container - e.g., py36